gmacario/my-agl-pipelines/replicate-build-automotivelinux-org.md

 * Advanced Project Options
-  - Restrict where this project can be run
+  - Restrict where this project can be run: Yes
     - Label Expression: `yocto`